Yasmar: Remnant Estate and Grounds

 The estate /garden is approached through Italianate-style sandstone gateposts, with Gothic recesses, and topped with a ball motif.
 "Yasmar 185" and "Yasmar 183" are painted on the post in black and gold paint.
 The remaining portion of the iron palisade fence also survives.
 The entrance has been widened to accommodate prison trucks as has the driveway generally, which has reduced the earlier border planting along the carriageway.

-The entrance drive with flanking shrubberies and central carriage loop (in fact an oval) of a mid 19th Century large suburban villa are well planted and complement a fine contemporary house.
-A winding drive leads from an impressive iron and sandstone entrance gateway, to an irregularly shaped carriage loop consisting of a roughly triangular shrubbery and an oval flower garden.
+The winding entrance drive, with flanking shrubberies and central carriage loop (in fact an oval) of a mid 19th Century large suburban, leads from an impressive iron and sandstone entrance gateway, to an irregularly shaped carriage loop consisting of a roughly triangular shrubbery and an oval flower garden.
 The drive and loop are asymmetrically planned, curved for maximum length, screening and visual effect.

 The carriageway turns around a tear drop shaped garden that is landscaped with modern plantings of shrubs and roses.
 It is likely that the planting within the carriageway circle was originally simply grassed with one or two feature trees.
 A depression within this area may have been an early water feature.